michelle123lam/lloom/docs/about/index.md

 Interested in the project or helping with future directions?
 We'd love to hear from you!
 Please feel free to contact Michelle at mlam4@cs.stanford.edu.

 ### Acknowledgements
-Thank you to the Stanford HCI Group and UW Interactive Data Lab for your feedback on early versions of this work.
+Thank you to the Stanford HCI Group and UW Interactive Data Lab for feedback on early versions of this work.
 This work was supported in part by IBM as a founding member of the Stanford Institute for Human-centered Artificial Intelligence (HAI) and by NSF award IIS-1901386.
 Michelle was supported by a Stanford Interdisciplinary Graduate Fellowship.